Acceleware Provides RF XL Commercial-Scale Pilot Update and Announces Management Change

 “It’s been a pleasure to work with such a talented group of individuals at Acceleware,” said McIntyre.
 “I am incredibly proud of what we’ve accomplished together, and I am very excited to see what the future holds for the company and its potential impact on the clean energy transition.”

-“I’d like to thank Laura for the tireless work and dedication that she has put into the success of our commercial RF XL pilot over the past three and a half years,” said Geoff Clark, CEO.
+“I’d like to thank Laura for the tireless work and dedication that she has put into the success of our commercial-scale RF XL pilot over the past three and a half years,” said Geoff Clark, CEO.
 “Laura joined us to manage pilot design and execution, including drilling and completions, surface facility design, construction, and operational start-up - with that accomplished we wish her all the best as she embarks on the next chapter of her career.”

 Since Acceleware is now focused on operations at the RF XL pilot project at Marwayne, Alberta, the Company has determined that it will not be seeking a replacement for Ms. McIntyre’s role at this time.